systemcarl/weblog/outlines/about-me.md

     - I have been taking courses, completing teaching assistantships, and giving guest lectures.
     - My thesis research is about the biology of [vesper bat] [echolocation].
-        - This research utilizes my background in physics and programming.
+        - This research uses my background in physics and programming.
             - I have been developing computational signal analysis tools to aggregate and analyze acoustic data.

 ### You Live and Learn
 - My career began with a support role in electrical manufacturing.